pjskennedy/pjsk/_posts/2017-12-09-bernie-flanders.md

 ### The Streamer

-I then had to interface this with Twitter's API.
+I then interface this with Twitter's API.
 Twitter has a great streaming API where you can stream tweets given a set of criteria.
 Given Elixir's pipe-operator it was easy to accomplish all of this:

 1. Stream tweets from Twitter related to Bernie Sanders
 2. Filter the tweets to those written by Bernie (no re-tweets or replies)